High Spectral Resolution Measurement of the Sunyaev-Zel'dovich Effect Null with Z-Spec: Data Analysis

 \subsection{Data Reduction}

 The Z-Spec data reduction pipeline is designed to extract astronomical signals from the measured data time lines which include a variety of instrumental effects as well as statistical noise; a detailed description of this pipeline can be found in \citet{Naylor2008}.
-The basic building block of the data analysis are individual data files consisting of 20 nods or $33$ minutes of data; these contain the merged raw time ordered data (TOD), telescope pointing, chop and nod positions, and general housekeeping data from the telescope.
+The basic building blocks of the data analysis are individual data files consisting of 20 nods or $33$ minutes of data; these contain the merged raw time-ordered data (TOD), telescope pointing, chop and nod positions, and general housekeeping data from the telescope.

 The first step in the reduction pipeline is to deglitch the TOD which is performed by applying a simple $\sigma$-clip based on statistics calculated from $1000$ sample long windows; all points more than $3 \sigma$ from the mean of the time line for each bolometer are masked.
-These deglitched data are then low pass filtered using a Kaiser window with a pole at $4.5 \,$Hz and are down sampled by a factor of 3.
-Since the average of Z-Spec TOD do not reflect the absolute value of the astronomical sky, each raw time line is then mean subtracted to yield zero mean over the full chop/nod cycle in each TOD set.
+These deglitched data are then low pass filtered using a Kaiser window with a pole at $4.5 \,$Hz and are down sampled by a factor of three.
+Since the average of Z-Spec TOD does not reflect the absolute value of the astronomical sky, each raw time line is then mean subtracted to yield zero mean over the full chop/nod cycle in each TOD set.